Smart Bond Investing—Bond Funds

 Closed-End Bond Funds

 Like bond mutual funds, closed-end bond funds are actively managed.
 However, a closed-end fund has a specific number of shares that are listed and traded on a stock exchange or over-the-counter market.
 Like stocks, shares of closed-end funds are based on their market price as determined by the forces of supply and demand in the marketplace.
 Shares may trade at a premium (above NAV) or, more often, at a discount (below NAV).
 Investors should be aware that closed-end funds may be leveraged, meaning the fund has issued or purchased stock or other investments using borrowed funds.
 While this leverage may result in increased yield during favorable market conditions, it could also result in losses if market conditions become unfavorable.
+For more information, read our Investor Alert, Closed-End Fund Distributions: Where is the Money Coming From?

 An exchange-traded fund (ETF) is like a mutual fund, but trades on one of the major stock markets and can be bought and sold through a brokerage account throughout the trading day, like a stock.
 It can track a specific stock or bond index such as the S&P International Corporate Bond Index or be actively managed with a specific strategy in mind.
 And like stock investing, ETF investing involves principal risk—the chance that you won't get all the money back that you originally invested.